mmistakes/so-simple-theme/_mnprdocs/noiseFX.md

 If you wish to reset all of these values and the _NoiseFX_ attributed to it, click on the icon at the top-right of the desired widget within the _NoiseFX_ window.

-## World Scale
-If you wish to change the scale of all effects at the same time, you can use the _World Scale_ slider at the bottom of the _NoiseFX_ tool window.
-This may come in handy when assets change dimensions during production.
-For an exact numerical value, modify the slider and change it to the desired value within the procedural attributes of the _MNPRX_ material.

 ## Showcase